amosvoron/edipi/README.md

 EXEC dbo.Process
 ```

 Just follow the same instructions that are given for the [initial test](/test).
-If you want to import other files then pay attention that the dates are always consecutive without gaps - next file to import *must follow by date* the last imported file - and that the content of files *strictly* implement the **EDI protocol for the IPI system**.
+If you want to import other files then pay attention that the dates are always consecutive without gaps - next file to import *must follow by date* the last imported file - and that the content of files *strictly* implements the **EDI protocol for the IPI system**.

 ## Repository Description